artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 Language
 --------

-The Archivematica dashboard is in the process of being translated.
-For more information, see :ref:`Translations <translations>`.
+The language menu allows you to choose from select languages.

+Archivematica is translated by volunteers through `Transifex`_.
+The completeness of a language is dependent on how many strings have been translated in Transifex.
+For information about contributing translations to the Archivematica project, see :ref:`Translations <translations>`.

 .. _version: